HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-1 Accessories.md

 #### Surge Protectors

 Speaking of power, don't forget a good surge protector.
-Think of it as a bouncer for your equipment, keeping those nasty power spikes out of your radio's delicate circuits.
+It’s like a shock absorber for your equipment, softening the blow of unexpected power spikes before they reach your radio’s delicate circuits.

 #### Digital Interfaces

-For the digital enthusiasts, an interface to connect your radio to your computer can be a lot of fun.
-This little box lets you dive into the world of digital modes, opening up new ways to communicate.
-When you're hooking up your radio to a computer for digital modes, *you're dealing with three main signals: receive audio, transmit audio, and push-to-talk (PTT).*
+For digital enthusiasts, connecting your radio to your computer can open up a whole new world of communication.
+This little box acts as your bridge to digital modes, unlocking exciting possibilities.
+When setting up your radio for digital modes, *you’ll be working with three main signals: receive audio, transmit audio, and push-to-talk (PTT).*

 #### Antenna Analyzers, SWR Meters, and Power Meters